Arisamin/MyVaronis_BigResultHandler/docs/ARCHITECTURE.md

 ## State Machine

-The BigResultHandler operates as a state machine with two states:
+Each transaction is processed by its own StateMachine instance with two states:

 ### **State Machine Implementation**

-The state machine is implemented using the **State Pattern** with the following design:
+The StateMachine is implemented using the **State Pattern** with the following design:

+**Instantiation and Lifecycle:**
+- StateMachine is instantiated by ResultManager for a specific TransactionID
+- Each StateMachine instance is dedicated to one transaction
+- Contains its own set of state handler instances
+- Begins in State 1 (Awaiting Results) when `Run()` is called
+- Processes messages for its transaction until completion

-- **State Handler Objects**: Each state is implemented as a separate handler object designed to handle state-specific logic
+**State Handler Objects**: Each state is implemented as a separate handler object within the StateMachine
 - `AwaitingResultsStateHandler`: Handles State 1 operations
 - `SendingCompletionStateHandler`: Handles State 2 operations
+- State handlers are created and owned by the StateMachine instance

-- **Context Object**: A context object is maintained throughout state transitions and is accessible from every state handler
+**Context Object**: A context object is maintained throughout state transitions and is accessible from every state handler
 - Contains the **Transaction ID** for identifying the transaction being processed
 - Passed to each state handler when transitioning between states
 - Provides continuity and state information across the state machine lifecycle

-- **Shared Resources**: Multiple state machine instances can exist in the process simultaneously to handle concurrent transactions
+**Shared Resources**: Multiple StateMachine instances can exist in the process simultaneously to handle concurrent transactions
-  - **KV Store**: Shared among all state machine instances
+- **KV Store**: Shared among all StateMachine instances (injected via IOC)
-  - **Azure Storage**: Shared among all state machine instances
+- **Azure Storage**: Shared among all StateMachine instances (injected via IOC)
-  - Each state machine instance operates on its own transaction data using the unique Transaction ID from the context object
+- Each StateMachine instance operates on its own transaction data using the unique Transaction ID from the context object

-- **Data Isolation**: State handlers interact with their relevant data in KV Store and Azure Storage by:
+**Data Isolation**: State handlers interact with their relevant data in KV Store and Azure Storage by:
 - Using the **Transaction ID** from the context object as the key
 - Each transaction's data is isolated by its unique Transaction ID
-  - Multiple state machines can safely coexist without interference
+- Multiple StateMachines can safely coexist without interference

 ### **State 1: Awaiting Results**
 - Component is waiting for all expected messages for a transaction